 Figure 2b shows the impact of the variable production cost to fixed setup cost ratio in our Phase II simulation.
 A threshold appears where the variable production costs, which in our model include destruction costs, need to be sufficiently high for savings to be realized.
 In particular, to achieve savings in our test scenarios, variable production costs must exceed 0.39% of the fixed set-up costs.
-This is true because when the variable to fixed production cost ratio is low, the inventory holding cost to fixed setup cost ratio is also low.
-Thus, in our test scenarios, both the W-W model and the failure-risk model yield a production frequency of one.
-As the variable to fixed cost ratio increases beyond the threshold, the increased cost of failure leads to an increased probability for and magnitude of savings, because the production frequency under the failure-risk model increases faster than that of the W-W model.
+This is true because when variable production costs are low, the costs of failure in the form of wasted production are also low.
+As the variable to fixed cost ratio increases beyond the threshold, the increased cost of failure leads to an increase in expected magnitude of savings, because the production frequency under the failure-risk model increases faster than that of the W-W model.